MihanN1/MernChat/README.md

 ## 📬 Contacts

 *(Placeholder — contacts will be added later, right now you can contact me through krutoysansn1@gmail.com email, as i am the only developer of this)*
+For now its place where you share bugs, issues, send reports and security concerns for your accounts, if this website even made it to production.

 ---